bballii/iot-todo-list/README.md

 ## Description

-**iot-todo-list** is a Laravel-based project that integrates Internet of Things (IoT) functionality with an ESP microcontroller.
+Task Indicator is a Laravel-based project that integrates Internet of Things (IoT) functionality with an ESP microcontroller.
 The ESP, programmed using the Arduino Framework, manages a series of LEDs that visually represent the status of tasks in the to-do list.

 ## Features